 Your Health and your Computer’s Health

-Over the next two articles, we will look at some telltale signs that will show your computer has a virus.
+We will look at some telltale signs that will show your computer has a virus.

 1. Funny stuff happening with your browser

 In the mid-2000's we had pop-ups.
 These were the love child of IE - Internet Explorer - and were a sign that malware was lurking on your computer.
 These days, a pop-up is an annoying advert, or not so annoying if the topic is of interest.
 But a pop-up appears when you haven't opened your browser?
 Uh!Oh!
 That's not so good.
 These pop-ups usually advertise fake antivirus software, or a message that your computer is infected.